nuuuwan/news_lk3_data/README.md

 *2025-08-22 22:01:00* · [`economynextcom`](https://economynext.com/sri-lanka-ex-president-ranil-wickremesinghe-remanded-237900/) · `en`

-ECONOMYNEXT – Sri Lanka ex-President Ranil Wickremesinghe was remanded until Tuesday, August 26 by the Colombo Fort Magistrate’s Court, after being arrested following a questioning, court reporters said.
+ECONOMYNEXT – Sri Lanka ex-President Ranil Wickremesinghe was remanded until Tuesday, August 26 by the Colombo Fort Magistrate’s Court, after being arrested by the police criminal investigation department after he came to give a statement.

-Shortly after the verdict was announced, crowds gathered outside the courthouse were heard shouting and hooting.

-Wickremesinghe was arrested over alleged misappropriation of funds during a foreign visit while he was president.
+Wickremesinghe was arrested over alleged the use of state-funds for a stop-over in London to visit a university where his wife was made an honorary professor, during a foreign visit while he was President.

+The stop-over was initially described as a private visit in documents but later the expenses for President Wickremesinghe and his staff including bodyguards were paid from state funds, court was told.

+A letter purportedly inviting him to the University of Wolverhamptom was presented to court, but no mention of it had been made in 2023 when he was president, or witnesses who were questioned by police, court was told.

 Wickremesinghe became acting president following the resignation of President Gotabaya Rajapaksa on July 15, 2022.

-Days later parliament elected him as the 8th Executive President of the country, during the worst economic crisis of its post-independence history.

-He is credited for steering the island nation towards recovery.

-He served until Anura Disanayake was elected president on September 21, 2024.
-(Colombo/Aug22/2025)

-◼️
+...

 [Data](articles/f30e5366.json)